Index for our Japan Budget Report

 - Food was the big budget category in Japan.
 For eating, Japan has been by far the most expensive country.
 For example, a simple Udon noodle soup or soba noodles costs around 700 yen (U $6,50) and leaves you hungry.

 - As a result we mostly cooked ourselves, which still added up to the equivalent of some $20 dollars per day for groceries.
 With Japanese foods such as tofu, seaweed, miso, and lots of vegetables we prepared great salads and soup.
 Included in this 20 dollars is money for coffee/treats rice balls at convenience stores, or drinks at Starbucks so we could use the WiFi.

 - The second biggest budget category was fuel even though we didn’t drive that much.
-Note that if you want to cover kilometers and take toll roads in Japan, start saving money (see more in Part 1, #6 Roads in Japan)
+Note that if you want to cover kilometers and take toll roads in Japan, start saving money (see more in our Japan Travel Guide, #6 Roads in Japan)